cazasomb18/Tamagotchi_Remake/README.md

 # Tamagotchi_Remake

-Tomagotchi Mini-Project
+Tamagotchi Mini-Project
 Description
 Let's use our front-end web development skills to create a "living" pet!
 We'll use HTML, CSS, and JavaScript/jQuery to interact with our pet.

 Requirements
-Create a repo for your tomagotchi pet make a commit after you finish each one of the following Create a Class (JS Class, look at your notes if your forget) for your tomagotchi
+Create a repo for your tamagotchi pet, make a commit after you finish each one of the following Create a Class (JS Class, look at your notes if your forget) for your tamagotchi

-Instatiate your Tomagotchi
+Instatiate your Tamagotchi

 Display a character of your choice on the screen to represent your pet